Aethagoan/Final-Project-Ball-Game/README.md

 >

 **Other notes**
 I want a dark theme, Here's my general guidelines: 80% black, 15% white, and 5% neon colors of all kinds.
+I haven't picked a name just quite yet, but the current competitors are Cricket + Baseball = Crackball or Baseball + Cricket = Brisket

 ---